sgfin/sgfin.github.io_old/_posts/2020-01-31-Comments-ML-Statistics.md

 All the above being said, I do appreciate that perfectly reasonable people have come to think of ML as a disjoint set of _methods_ from statistics.
 The following sections elaborate on why I think this has happened, and what I think this means as a takeaway for the overall discussion.

 ### <a name="Sect3"></a> Distinctions in goals have yielded a divergence in methods and cultures, which explains shifting connotations of the term "machine learning."
-Thus many "debates" are doomed to futility before they begin.
+Disconnects in language doom many "debates" to futility before they begin.

 As stated above, the field of machine learning research was founded as computer scientists sought to build and understand intelligent computer systems, and this continues to be the case today.
 Major ML applications include things like speech recognition, computer vision, robotics/autonomous systems, computational advertising (sigh...), surveillance (sigh...), chat-bots (sigh...), etc. In seeking to solve these problems, machine learning researchers will almost _always_ start by first trying classical statistical methods, including the relevant simple GLM (in fact, this is often considered a mandatory baseline for publication in many applied ML areas).
 Hence my whole discussion about ML not being predicated on a specific method. _However_, computer scientists have, of course, also significantly added to this toolkit over the years through the development of additional methods.